ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 };
 ```

 If the object initializer approach is used, then for the sake of consistency this should be a supported approach.
-I suspect it would not be, and so again there would be inconsistency.
+I suspect it would not be, and so again there would be inconsistency. (**Note from 2024: Again, see [init](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init)**)

 The other issue I have with object initializers is that they don't necessarily communicate as clearly as constructors do.
 When I look at intellisense for `new DateTime` I can see all of its available constructors.
 There are numerous ways in which I can provide the state required to produce an immutable value object representing a date and time.
 Some of the fields are obviously required, while others can be added if necessary.
 This is all obvious from the constructors available and reveals to me how I'm expected to work with this type.
 With object initializers, presumably I would just have intellisense offering me the next alphabetical property to be set, and if some where required and others were not, I would need to indicate that somehow (perhaps by the omission or presence of an auto property initializer?) in the class definition and then communicate that to the client code trying to instantiate the type.
 This doesn't seem like a good approach.